CHARTER CITY TORONTO

 and pass a single-province amendment to the Canadian Constitution.

-made to the City Charter without the express consent of the city.
+made to the City Charter without the express consent of the city and/or voters.

 "At the heart of the Charter is the concept that cities...should and can